 To set up a multi scanning server Lansweeper installation, do the following:

-- Make sure your SQL Server instance is correctly configured to accept connections from remote scanning servers.
+- Make sure your SQL Server instance is correctly configured to accept connections from remote machines.
 Instructions for correctly configuring your SQL Server instance can be found in this knowledge base article.

 - Configure your own custom database password to replace the random password generated by the Lansweeper installer, by following the instructions in this knowledge base article.